 - a.
 Refining and accepting student schedules for clinical rotation - b.
 Modifying or approving changes in student scheduling - c.
-Providing dress code, parking, name badge information to the Phlebotomy Education Coordinator by October 1 and March 1 of each year - d.
+Providing dress code, parking, name badge information to the Phlebotomy Education Coordinator - d.
 Acting as liaison between Phlebotomy Education Coordinator and primary phlebotomist/instructor when necessary - e.
 Mediating student problems when necessary - f.
 Providing orientation to the phlebotomy department for the students - g.
-Signing and dating orientation document - h.
-Coordinating phlebotomy training - i.
-Counseling the student when appropriate - j.
+Coordinating phlebotomy training - h.
+Counseling the student when appropriate - i.
 Working with primary phlebotomist/staff to ensure students are receiving a quality education and completing all objectives - k.
 Meeting with the Phlebotomy Education Coordinator during visits - 1.
-Notifying Phlebotomy Education Coordinator when problems exits - m.
-Answering student and primary phlebotomist/instructor questions concerning the phlebotomy practicum - n.
-Providing input for annual Clinical Coordinator and Advisory Board meetings - o.
-Reviewing, preparing, and sending out annual affiliate agreements and/or updating affiliate agreements
+Answering student and primary phlebotomist/instructor questions concerning the phlebotomy practicum - m.
+Providing input for annual Clinical Coordinator and Advisory Board meetings

-The primary phlebotomists, the Phlebotomy Clinical Education Coordinator, and the Clinical Coordinators, work together to provide clinical education for students enrolled in the HLCA 2205, Phlebotomy Practicum.
+The primary phlebotomists, the Phlebotomy Clinical Education Coordinator, and the Clinical Coordinators, work together to provide clinical education for students enrolled in the LABA 2205, Phlebotomy Practicum.

-25. Laboratory Assistant/Phlebotomy Program Director Responsibilities
+25. Medical Laboratory Assistant/Phlebotomy Program Director Responsibilities

-The Laboratory Assistant Program Director is responsible for but not limited to the following during the phlebotomy practicum
+The Medical Laboratory Assistant Program Director is responsible for but not limited to the following during the phlebotomy practicum

 - a.
 Mediating student problems that cannot be solved by the primary technologist, Clinical Coordinator or Phlebotomy Clinical Education Coordinator - b.
-Providing input into student calendar and scheduling

-- c.
-Answering questions concerning areas of expertise, the Laboratory Assistant or Phlebotomy Programs and student information when necessary - d.
+Providing input into student calendar and scheduling - c.
+Answering questions concerning areas of expertise, the Medical Laboratory Assistant or Phlebotomy Programs and student information when necessary - d.
 Co-planning and co-presiding over the annual Advisory Board Meeting - e.
-Attending Clinical Coordinators Meetings - f.
-Conferring with the Phlebotomy Clinical Education Coordinator to review and assess student progress - g.
-Working with the Phlebotomy Clinical Education Coordinator to obtain new clinical affiliates - h.
-Working with the Clinical Education Coordinator to prepare, send out, and review annually the affiliate agreement and/or updates of the agreements - i.
-Meeting with students, primary phlebotomists/instructors and Clinical Coordinators as necessary - j.
+Conferring with the Phlebotomy Clinical Education Coordinator to review and assess student progress - f.
+Working with the Phlebotomy Clinical Education Coordinator to obtain new clinical affiliates - g.
+Meeting with students, primary phlebotomists/instructors and Clinical Coordinators as necessary - h.
 Reviewing annually the practicum cognitive, psychomotor and affective objectives stated in this Handbook and the practicum examination